boostercloud/booster/docs/README.md

 #### The command handler function

 Booster generates the command handler function as a method of the command class.
-That function is called by the framework every time that one instance of this command is submitted.
-This is the right place to run validations, return errors, query entities to make decisions and register relevant domain events.
+This function is called by the framework every time that one instance of this command is submitted.
+The command handler the right place to run validations, return errors, query entities to make decisions and register relevant domain events.

 ##### Validating data